-Codeine can be highly addictive and provides the user with an overall sense of calm and feelings of pleasure.
-Some individuals use codeine for legitimate medical purposes, but over time develop an addiction.
-After prolonged use an individual develops a tolerance for this substance and needs to take more and more of the drug in order to feel the effects.
-Someone who is addicted to codeine can begin to feel symptoms of withdrawal if they go even a short time without using the substance
+Codeine can be a highly addictive substance and provides the user with an overall sense of calm and feeling of pleasure.
+Although most individuals use codeine for legitimate medical purposes, prolonged use over time can lead to addiction and the need for rehab.
+This is not uncommon.
+After any lengthy use, an individual develops a tolerance for this substance and feels the need to take more and more of the drug in order to feel the effects.

 What are the risks of taking codeine?

-- As with other opiates, taking very high doses of codeine during pregnancy my lead to withdrawal symptoms in new born babies.
+As with other opiates, taking very high doses of codeine during pregnancy may lead to withdrawal symptoms in newborn babies.

 Receive a Free Call Back